Bouchet Society and Conference

 Apply

 Membership into the Bouchet Honor Graduate Society is by nomination only and requires approval by the National Steering Committee.
-Doctoral Student Membership is available to any individual who is currently a doctoral student in good academic standing, and through initial research achievement in a humanities, social sciences and sciences field, has shown outstanding promise as a scholar, as evidenced by independent investigation or current work on a dissertation project.
+Doctoral Student Membership is available to any individual who is currently a Ph.D. student in good academic standing, and through initial research achievement in a humanities, social sciences and sciences field, has shown outstanding promise as a scholar, as evidenced by independent investigation or current work on a dissertation project.

-Each year, Yale University hosts the “Annual Yale Bouchet Conference on Diversity and Graduate Education”.
+Each year, Yale University hosts the “Annual Yale Bouchet Conference on Graduate Education”.
 Click here for information.
 University of Miami graduate students may attend the conference and present their research, and a group of nominated students are inducted into the Bouchet Graduate Honor Society.

 *Information is sourced from the Yale University website